 Every year, golf club manufacturers come out with new drivers, guaranteed to let you hit the ball longer and straighter.
 New technology and design trump last year’s up-to-the-minute advances.
-Now I assume that you’ve finally put that persimmon driver away, but at what point should you be willing to lay out $3-400 for a newer driver than the one you have, and if you want a new driver, should you have to pay that much for it?
+Now At what point should you be willing to lay out $4-500 for a newer driver than the one you have, and if you want a new driver, should you have to pay that much for it?

 Let’s look first at the job a driver has to do.
 It is a club designed to hit the ball off the tee a long way down the fairway.
 Its bigger head and longer shaft mean that extra distance comes without any extra effort on your part.
 All you have to do is make sure your swing hits the ball straight, which, because of its relatively upright face, is harder to do with a driver than with any other club.